revodavid/azure-openai-lab/5 Conversations.md

     What about the isotopes?

 Click **Send**.
 The agent will respond with an answer involving isotopes of hydrogen: deuterium (one neutron) and tritium (two neutrons).
-Even though your second prompt did not mention hydrogen or neutrons, the response used the context of the chat to provide a more useful answer.
+Even though your second prompt did not mention hydrogen or neutrons, the response used the context of the chat to provide a  useful answer.

 Now, click the "Show raw JSON" toggle.
 This shows the data provided to the `gpt-35-turbo` API call, as a JSON array.
 Note that includes the entire context of the conversation (annotated by the roles: assistant, and user), along with the system message from the Assistant Setup pane.